The University of Sheffield Students’ Union has launched a new night bus scheme to provide travel for students going home after a night out.

 In a joint project with First Buses and Sheffield City Council, the scheme will begin next Saturday after the student union’s weekly Pop Tarts event.

 Two services will run in the early hours at 2.35am and 3.35am and the bus will stop outside the student’s union.

-Buses will begin at West Street in close proximity to a number of the city’s most popular night clubs and bars.
+The bus will begin its route at West Street, which is also in close proximity to a number of the city’s most popular night clubs and bars.

-The route has been designed by the Student’s Union and will go to stops in Crookes, Walkley, Endcliffe and Hillsborough.
+The route has been designed by the Student’s Union and will stop in popular student living areas such as Crookes, Walkley, Endcliffe and Hillsborough.

 “Feedback to the scheme has been extremely positive and from the research we conducted, we believe students will use the service and make it a success.”